AliMalik9599/Disco-Moose/docs/SRS.md

 ### Must have
-- As a user of the app, I want to be able to create new practice “decks” so that I can learn new skills
 - As a user of the app, I want to be able to store my “decks” and “cards” for later use so that I can come back to them in future sessions.
 - As a user of the app, I want to be able to view all of my created “decks” and all of my created “cards” so I know what “decks” and “cards” are available to practice with.
 - As a user of the app, I want to be able to create a daily practice schedule with a specific “deck” so that I can learn a new skill.